electerious/Ackee/docs/Settings.md

 	"config" : {
 		"debug": false,
 		"dnt": true,
+		"anonymize": false,
 		"port" : "8888",
 		"portSSL" : "8889"
 	}

-To edit this settings, do **not** modifiy the file in any way.
+To edit this settings, do **not** modify the file in any way.
 Instead use the `npm config` command.
 This allows you to set settings only for your local machine.
 You need to restart Ackee to see changes taking effect.

 #### Debug